-CLOC describes legal ops as
+CLOC describes legal ops as:

-a multi-disciplinary function that optimizes legal services delivery to a business or government entity by focusing on twelve core competencies:
+A multi-disciplinary function that optimizes legal services delivery to a business or government entity by focusing on twelve core competencies:

-Frances Pomposo, Head of Legal Operations at Lyft, says legal operations is “a multifaceted function that serves as the business function of a legal department.”
+Frances Pomposo, Head of Legal Operations at Workday, says legal operations is “a multifaceted function that serves as the business function of a legal department.”
 Pomposo notes that “the legal department has a unique perspective since it connects with all areas of the business and the legal operations team ends up being involved in a number of initiatives that fall into the categories outside the legal department”.

 Theresa Chang, Director of Legal Operations at Splunk, describes the goal of a legal ops team as “provid[ing] the infrastructure to optimize legal service delivery to the business.”
 She uses the term ‘infrastructure” to mean “ensuring that the right people are involved in the right processes and are supported by the right tools/technology.”

-Chang says to carry out her role, she has four goals: (1) identify best practices and enabling technologies, (2) create a globally connected department, (3) design growth and development opportunities and (4) ensure effective resource allocation.
+Chang says to carry out her role, she has four goals: (1) identify best practices and enabling technologies, (2) create a globally connected legal department, (3) design growth and development opportunities and (4) ensure effective resource allocation.

-Lyft’s Pomposo says she touches nearly every area of the legal department and ends up supporting many initiatives outside the department as well.
+Pomposo says she touches nearly every area of the legal department and ends up supporting many initiatives outside the department as well.
 She also points out that “if you are in legal operations then you essentially need to be prepared for surprises and change every day.
 That’s part of what makes the role so interesting.
 One of the biggest surprises is the number of areas and responsibilities you support in the role.”